 We elected to be taxable as a REIT commencing with our taxable year ending December 31, 1998.
 This section of the prospectus discusses the laws governing the tax treatment of a REIT and its stockholders, which are highly technical and complex.
-In connection with this offering, we expect to receive an opinion of King & Spalding LLP that, commencing with our taxable year that began on January 1, 2002, our company has been organized in conformity with the requirements for qualification and taxation as a REIT under the Code, and we have been organized and operated in conformity with the requirements for qualification and taxation as a REIT under the Code through our taxable year ended December 31, 2009, and our current organization and method of operation will enable us to continue to meet the requirements for qualification and taxation as a REIT.
+In connection with this offering, we have received an opinion of King & Spalding LLP that our company has been organized and has operated in conformity with the requirements for qualification and taxation as a REIT for the period commencing with our taxable year ended December 31, 1998 and continuing through our taxable year ended December 31, 2009, and our current organization and method of operation will enable us to continue to meet the requirements for qualification and taxation as a REIT.